gifford-lab/mri-wrapper/README.md

 After training, the information of the best model will be saved as *bestiter.caffemodel* and *deploy.prototxt* under  *$DATA_DIR$/$thenameofthemodel$/mri-best/best_trial/*.

 For testing and prediction, the output of the first layer specified in `outputlayer` (see above section on params.list) will be saved to a text file named *bestiter.pred* and the output of all layers will be saved in a Pickle object named *bestiter.pred.params.pkl*.
 For testing, they will be both under *$DATA_DIR$/$thenameofthemodel$/mri-best/best_trial/*.
-For prediction, they will be under `predict_outdir` as specified in *params.list*.
+For prediction, they will be under `predict_outdir` as specified in [runparams.list](https://github.com/gifford-lab/mri-wrapper/blob/master/example/model/runparam.list).